retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

     </table>
     <br>

-We'll discuss the columns of the resulting dataframe later in `Displaying eventstream`_ section.
+We will describe the columns of the resulting DataFrame later in `Displaying eventstream`_ section.

 .. _eventstream_custom_fields:

 Custom field names
 ~~~~~~~~~~~~~~~~~~

-If the column names of a parent dataframe differ from the default you can either rename them
+For custom DataFrame column names you can either rename them
-using pandas methods or set a mapping rule which would tell the Eventstream constructor where
+using pandas, or set a mapping rule that would tell the Eventstream constructor
-events, user_ids, and timestamps are located.
+that would tell the constructor the mapping to the correct column names.
 This can be done with Eventstream attribute ``raw_data_schema`` with uses
+:py:meth:`RawDataSchema<retentioneering.eventstream.schema.RawDataSchema>`
-:py:meth:`RawDataSchema<retentioneering.eventstream.schema.RawDataSchema>` class under the hood.
+class under the hood.

+Let us illustrate its usage with the following example with the same dataframe
-Here's how it works.
-Let's create a dataframe containing the same data but with different
+containing the same data but with different column names
-column names (``client_id``, ``action`` and ``datetime``):
+(``client_id``, ``action`` and ``datetime``):

 .. code-block:: python